domnantas/ham.guide/ARManual/radio-operating-ethics/general-operating.md

 **`QSL QRZ ZK1DX`** ZK1DX confirms the report (QSL) and adds QRZ, which in this case means _I am listening again for the stations calling me_ rather than _who called me?_ which is the real meaning of QRZ.
 Although you could argue that he heard other stations before and hence can call QRZ, the use of `QRZ` followed by `ZK1DX` is certainly not the most efficient procedure.
 :::

-:::danger What we hear even more and which is completely wrong **`QSL QRZ`** in this case ZK1DX does not identify at all.
+::: danger What we hear even more and which is completely wrong **`QSL QRZ`** in this case ZK1DX does not identify at all.
 The pileup wants to know who the DX station is.
 :::

-:::tip The correct and most efficient procedure is as follows **`QSL ZK1DX`** ZK1DX confirms the report he received by saying QSL.
+::: tip The correct and most efficient procedure is as follows **`QSL ZK1DX`** ZK1DX confirms the report he received by saying QSL.
 This is followed by his call, which is the sign for the pileup to call him.
 :::